 Remedial coursework is included in the calculation of maximum timeframe.
 After a student has attempted 30 credits of remedial credits, he or she is no longer eligible for financial aid.

 If a student drops one course, receiving a W grade in that course, but remains enrolled in others, the credits from the dropped course count as credits attempted and thus will impact the student’s SAP status.
-For students who withdraw from all coursework, credits for which a grade of W is awarded are included in credits attempted and will impact a student’s SAP status.
+For students who withdraw from all coursework, courses for which grades of W are granted are included in credits attempted and will impact a student’s SAP status.
 Also, students who completely withdraw may be required to repay a portion of the aid received.
 For more information, review the Impact of Academic Withdrawal on Financial Aid.

 Credits for repeated courses are included in the SAP calculation each time the course is attempted.
 The course counts only once as credits earned and only once in a student’s GPA.
 The most recent grade for a repeated course is used in calculating the GPA.